MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 **Workaround**:
 1. Back up the current DPM database.
-2. Open SQL Management Studio and connect to the SQL instance hosting the DPMDB for this server.
+2. Open SQL Management Studio and connect to the SQL Instance hosting the DPMDB for this server.
 3. Run the following query and check if you have two or more summary manager jobs scheduled and see which the older schedule was:
    ```
     SELECT SCH.ScheduleId, SCH.JobDefinitionId, jd.CreationTime